savvysqrrl3/fab_grid/readme.md

 [Github Repo for react-beautiful-dnd:](https://github.com/atlassian/react-beautiful-dnd)

+I used React v.16.7.0 with Webpack, Babel, ESLint, and Prettier, with Less as the CSS preprocessor.

 To install and run this project in development mode, run the following commands in your terminal:

 `$ npm install`